Rohan Welsh

 In an end of season trip, Welsh injured himself when he fell off a fence during a night of celebrating and badly injured his knee.
 He was out of action for two years but was kept on Carlton's list and returned in 1996.
 His comeback was not all that successful and he was delisted at the end of the 1997 AFL season.

 Until his retirement in 2000, Welsh played with VFL club Frankston.
 He then turned to coaching and was an assistant coach with the Calder Cannons from 2002 to 2004.
 After leaving Calder he took up the job of the Oakleigh Chargers' senior coach and steered them to the 2006 TAC Cup premiership.

+Welsh joined the St Kilda Football Club as a backline coach in 2015.